sagiegurari/cargo-make/README.md

 For online CI services, it is better to install with the debug flag to enable a much faster installation.

+<a name="usage-predefined-flows"></a>
+### Predefined Flows
+The [default toml](https://github.com/sagiegurari/cargo-make/blob/master/src/default.toml) file comes with many predefined tasks and flows.<br>
+The following are some of the main flows that can be used without any need of an external Makefile.toml definition.

+* **dev-test-flow** - Also the default flow so it can be invoked without writing any task name (simple run ````cargo make````).<br>This task runs formatting, cargo build and cargo test and will most likely be the set of tasks that you will run while developing and testing a rust project.
+* **ci-flow** - Should be used in CI builds (such as travis/appveyor) and it runs build and test with verbose level.
+* **publish-flow** - Cleans old target directory and publishes the project.
+* **build-flow** - Runs full cycle of build, tests, security checks, dependencies up to date validations and documentation generation.<br>This flow can be used to make sure your project is fully tested and up to date.

 <a name="usage-cli"></a>
 ### Cli Options
 These are the following options available while running cargo-make: